tueimage/essential-skills/medical-images.md

 sitk.WriteImage(new_itk_image, '/path/to/new/dicom/file.dcm')
 ```

-Dicom files have header information with a plethora of information on the image you are loading: from simple things like the image size, to the birthdate of the patient or the manufacturer of the scanner.
-Each Dicom metadata field has a key, which is called a Dicom tag.
-SimpleITK gives you access to the available tags in the Dicom file using the `GetMetaDataKeys()` method.
+DICOM files have header information with a plethora of information on the image you are loading: from simple things like the image size, to the birthdate of the patient or the manufacturer of the scanner.
+Each DICOM metadata field has a key, which is called a DICOM tag.
+SimpleITK gives you access to the available tags in the DICOM file using the `GetMetaDataKeys()` method.

 ```python
 print(itk_image.GetMetaDataKeys())